-Effective July 1, 2020, Aquifer Addiction is becoming CARE (Course on Addiction and Recovery Education) and will be distributed by Aquifer on behalf of Hazelden Betty Ford Foundation (HBFF) and NYU Grossman School of Medicine.
+Effective July 1, 2020, Aquifer Addiction is known as CARE (Course on Addiction and Recovery Education) and is distributed by Aquifer on behalf of Hazelden Betty Ford Foundation (HBFF) and NYU Grossman School of Medicine.

 The CARE course will move from the Aquifer teaching and learning platform (Aqueduct) to be hosted on the updated NYU Grossman School of Medicine learning platform (along with WISE-MD and WISE-OnCall) on September 2, 2020.
 Please note that the NYU platform launch date has been extended to ensure the best possible user experience.

 No, the course content will stay the same.
 Currently, Hazelden Betty Ford Foundation is planning to develop 6 additional cases to add to the course in the future.